11 Easy Steps to Setting a Fall Table

 I have extensions for this table that can seat up to 12 people.

-Today, I left out the extensions since I will set the table for six.
+But today, I left out the extensions since I will set the table for six.

 Step 4: Added Pottery Barn wooden chargers.